Blazemeter/helm-crane/README.md

 It is recommended to install this Helm chart onto the auto-scalable cluster for example - [EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine) or [AKS](https://azure.microsoft.com/en-in/products/kubernetes-service/#:~:text=Azure%20Kubernetes%20Service%20(AKS)%20offers,edge%2C%20and%20multicloud%20Kubernetes%20clusters.).

-However, make sure you are scaling the nodes, as it is not recommended to go with EKS Fargate or GKE Autopilot, those types of autoscaling are not supported for Blazemeter crane deployments.
+However, make sure you are scaling the nodes, as it is not recommended to go with EKS Fargate or GKE Autopilot, as these autoscaling methods are not supported/tested for Blazemeter crane deployments.

 Therefore, ***always go with Node autoscaling***